wusui/sporcle_logic_trees/README.md

 ### html_builder.py
 Constructs the Html file that describes how a puzzle was solved.

+### get_latest.py
+Scans Sporcle site to find the number of the most recently created puzzle

 ### template.aard
 Primitive homegrown template for generating the html file built by html_builder.